privacy-scaling-explorations/maci/docs_src/src/README.md

 Minimum Anti-Collusion Infrastructure (MACI) is a base layer for bribery-resistant, secure, and private digital voting.

+Applications like [clr.fund](https://clr.fund/) build atop MACI to increase privacy and discourage bribery for public goods funding.

 MACI offers the following guarantees:

 * **Collusion resistance**: no-one except a trusted coordinator should be